Frequent Asked Questions

 NOTE: You MUST use a laptop or desktop computer and one of these web browsers: Google Chrome, Firefox or Safari.
 This course is NOT compatible with mobile devices, Net Books or iPads.
-Only have the window with AlcoholEdu, Haven, or Transit open, with no other apps running, including no music, DVD's, FB, G-chat, etc. The course is not currently compatible with Internet Explorer.
+Only have the window with AlcoholEdu, Sexual Assault Prevention for Undergraduates or the Adult Learner, or Transit open, with no other apps running, including no music, DVD's, FB, G-chat, etc. The course is not currently compatible with Internet Explorer.

 »» Program Home

 Questions?
 Please contact the Student Health Services office at 406.657.2153 or e-mail email@example.com